 Not all drugs may act on the early progenitors but rather on the cells as they mature from multipotential stem cells to mature granulocytes, red blood cells and platelets.
 Our cellPrism® platform can assess the generation of these mature cell populations from primitive CD34+ cells and address at what stage of maturation the candidate drug is acting.

-Please explore the tabs below or CONTACT US to learn more.
+Please CONTACT US to learn more about our services.

 Types of Myelosuppression and Related Assays: